CyberSpencer/1-progress-bar/README.md

 # 1% For The Planet Progress Tracker

 A real-time visualization tracking AI Integration's™ commitment to environmental sustainability through our "1% For The Planet" initiative.
-For every 1,000 messages processed through our systems, we plant one tree, with a goal of 100 trees by 2026.
+For every 1,000 user messages processed through our systems, we plant one tree, with a goal of 100 trees by 2026.

 ## Overview